ExpressionEngine/ExpressionEngine-User-Guide/docs/add-ons/pro-search/parameters.md

 `{pro_search_channel}`
 `{pro_search_search:featured}`

-TIP Use input fields if you want the value of the parameter to be user defined or logged to the Search Log.
+TIP:Use input fields if you want the value of the parameter to be user defined or logged to the Search Log.
 Use hard-coded parameters if you want the value to be fixed.

 ### Multiple values